qiudaomao/trace_split/README.md

-# split trace each file 1000000 liens
+# split systrace file by 1000000 lines for each file

 # Usage